kyma-project/kyma/components/function-controller/design/scaling_functions.md

 - Provide frictionless UX for the feature.

 ## Proposal
-Describe and implement two different scaling modes.
-Both modes already work to some extent.
+Describe and implement two different scaling configuration.
+Both configurations already work to some extent.
 The point here is have an ergonomic UX and flow.

-### External scaling mode
+### External scaling configuration
-This describes the scale subresource use case.
+This is managed and configured using `spec.Replicas`.
+It describes the scale subresource use case.
 It supports:
 - Manually scaling the Function up/down through the API.
 - Configuring an HPA resource with the Function resources as a target.
 - Using an external scaler like KEDA.

-This mode requires user intervention to some extent.
-So, it's not enabled by default.
-However, it should be simple to enable by just using the scale subresource.

-To disable this mode the user needs to edit the Function resource and remove the `spec.Replicas` field.

-### Built-in scaling mode
+### Built-in scaling configuration
-This describes the current implementation of `spec.ScaleConfig`.
-It's enabled by default and should be supported by default by Busola.
+This is managed and enabled by setting `spec.ScaleConfig`.
+It should be configurable using Busola and it provide the most basic scaling configuration for the function.

-This mode will be disabled automatically once the external mode is enabled by setting the `spec.Replicas` field.
-Busola UI can be extended to allow users to remove `spec.Replica` and re-enable built-in scaling with minimal effort to the user.
+This configuration will be disabled by removing `spec.ScaleConfig`.
+Busola UI can be extended to allow users to add/remove `spec.ScaleConfig` to manage built-in scaling with minimal effort to the user.

 ## Implementation details

 - The controller should support and accept both `spec.Replicas` and `spec.ScaleConfig`.
 Current validation rule to block this will be removed.
-- `spec.Replcas` will take precedence over `spec.ScaleConfig`.
-- `spec.ScaleConfig` will be defaulted based on `spec.Replicas` if it's set (min = max = replicas).
+- `spec.Replcas` is the only source of truth for scaling the function/runtime deployment.
+- `spec.ScaleConfig` is only used to configure the controller internal HPA.
+- The internal HPA is removed if `spec.ScaleConfig == nil`
-- The HPA resource created by the controller will still target the runtime deployment of the Function.
-Since the controller will only create the HPA resource if there is a difference between `spec.ScaleConfig` min and max, it will reduce the probability of conflict by having more that one HPA managing the Function and it's resources.
+- The HPA resource created by the controller will still target the Function resources.
 - The current Function status update logic should be fixed to reflect the function current scale.